 During the 18th and 19th century the prosperous merchants of Kashan were after building bigger and more luxurious houses to quench their wishes and suit their culture.Therefore, local architects’ knowledge and efficiency helped the accumulated wealth to create masterpieces which we call Kashan historical houses today.

 One of the earliest settlements of the ancient people in Iranian plateau has been in Kashan, Isfahan province.
 Discovering Sialk Historical Mound in the region is the proof of this theory.
 Most of the historical houses of Kashan are from 18th and 19th century which recently have been restored for the visitors.

-a beautiful 16th-century garden with natural springs, constructed by Shah Abbas.The Bagh-i-Shah of Fin is a palace that combines the architectural features of the Safavid, Zandiyeh and Qajar periods.
+Fin garden is a beautiful 16th-century Persian garden with natural springs, constructed by Shah Abbas.The Bagh-i-Shah of Fin is a palace that combines the architectural features of the Safavid, Zandiyeh and Qajar periods.
 It is an ancient garden with numerous old oak and beach trees, tall cypresses, pools, abundant water-supply (Cheshmeh Sulaimani), with numerous spouts and an old historical bathing-house.

 Sialk Historical Mounds